ashwint0711/Assignments/README.md

 ### Description
 In this assignment i ran two python servers one is `ping-pong-flask.py` and second one is `ping-pong-no-flask.py`, in this i aimed to see what difference it makes if we don't use Flask library for creating a server.
-I ran this two python servers in a docker container along with a middleware script also in another docker container, I sent 20-20 requests to both servers one after another, and logged their throughput on the container log such as:
+I ran these two python servers in a docker container along with a middleware script also in another docker container, I sent 20-20 requests to both servers one after another, and logged their throughput on the container log which includes:
 * Total requests
 * Successful responses
 * Failed responses